NSCU-CSC517/LearningRails/DesignPatternsExercises/java/ProxyDesignPattern/Solution/README.md

 ```

 ## Exercise
-* In this example, `MovieProxy` is created, but incomplete.
+* In this example, `MovieProxy` is created to act as proxy between client (program) and `Movie` objects.
 * `MovieProxy` acts as a proxy to limit access for certain actions on `Movie` objects:
   * It blocks `deleteMovie()` method call for all movie objects
   * All other method calls it passes towards the movie object
+* Note that client (program) may not perform directly any actions on `Movie` objects.
+* All actions are controlled through the proxy.
+* Program is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Proxy Design Pattern.
 * Check each file for blanks.
 * Enter filled in blanks into Google Doc Exercise.